Skip to main content

 January 24, 2023

 You've probably heard that most cars run with regular gas.
-But when you pull up to the pump at your local gas station you see several different grades of gas and even different types of fuel.
+But when you pull up to the pump at your local gas station around Minneapolis, MN, you see several different grades of gas and even different types of fuel.
 You might wonder why these different types and grades exist.

 Using the right fuel type and grade is important because using the wrong fuel could potentially harm your car's engine.